-The following Private Client guidance note Produced in partnership with Gavin McEwan of Turcan Connell provides comprehensive and up to date legal information covering:
+The following Private Client practice note Produced in partnership with Gavin McEwan of Turcan Connell provides comprehensive and up to date legal information covering:

 The Office of the Scottish Charity Regulator (OSCR) was created by the Charities and Trustee Investment (Scotland) Act 2005 (2005 asp 10) (CTI(S)A 2005) to be the registrar and regulator of Scottish charities.
 OSCR is a body corporate whose general functions are defined as: